Stratis Description

 • Previously, stratisd relied entirely on udev information when deciding whether a storage device was not in use by another application and could safely be overwritten with Stratis metadata.
 Now it performs a supplementary check using libblkid and exits with an error if libblkid reports that the device is in use.

-• Handling of errors returned by internal methods is improved; a chaining mechanism has been introduced and the error chains can be scrutinized programatically to identify expected scenarios like rollback failures.
+• Handling of errors returned by internal methods is improved; a chaining mechanism has been introduced and the error chains can be scrutinized programmatically to identify expected scenarios like rollback failures.

 • A set of states indicating that a pool has reduced capability have been added internally and are published on the D-Bus.
 A pool's capability is reduced on an error being returned internally which contains, somewhere in its chain, the appropriate identifying error variant.